markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 A [link label](@)  begins with a left bracket (`[`) and ends with the first right bracket (`]`) that is not backslash-escaped.
-Between these brackets there must be at least one [non-whitespace character].
+Between these brackets there must be at least one character that is not a space, tab, or line ending.
 Unescaped square bracket characters are not allowed inside the opening and closing square brackets of [link labels].
 A link label can have at most 999 characters inside the square